teburd/hottub/README.md

 -----

 * Keeps some number of worker processes alive at all times.
-* Be very fast on average under load.
+* Add as little latency as possible to using a worker process under all circumstances.

 Primarily I have used this for database workers though other uses are clearly possible.